Kamalesh3112/Kamalesh3112/README.md

 - 🔭 I’m currently working on ... building my skills with proficient practical exposure in Data Science and Cloud Computing
 - 🌱 I’m currently learning ...
 DevOps tool such as Git which is scalable and open source.
 I love to keep myself updated with trends and patterns that emerge in this modern day technological world.
 - 👯 I’m looking to collaborate on ...
-BigData techniques.
+Cloud and BigData techniques.
 - 🤔 I’m looking for help with ... approaching the learning of BigData fundamentals and looking to gain practical knowledge with the techniques of BigData.
 - 💬 Ask me about ...
 Amazon Web Services(AWS) or Google Cloud Platform(GCP) or Microsoft Azure and you can surely have a interaction in the domain related to Data Science or something related to it.
 - 📫 How to reach me: ...
 Reach out to me through my [LinkedIn profile](https://www.linkedin.com/in/kamalesh-s-034512/) with a positive intro message or email ID : kamalesh.sselvaraj@outlook.com